Idealized Global Models of Accretion Disks with Strong Toroidal Magnetic Fields: Summary and Discussion

 Overall, our idealized simulations capture a number of these features, such as the dominant toroidal field and trans-Alfv\'enic fluctuations.
 Most importantly, our results show that the magnetic flux does not immediately escape vertically, as previously argued from both local and global simulations~\citep{Salvesen2016MNRAS.460.3488S.poloidal, Fragile2017MNRAS.467.1838F}; rather, the disk can sustain a $\beta\sim1$ field against rapid escape via a dynamo mechanism.
 However, a critical difference is that the midplane $\beta$ in our simulations is markedly higher than the solutions in \citet{Hopkins2024OJAp....7E..19H} and \citet{Guo2024arXiv240511711G}, with $\beta \sim 1$ instead of $\beta\ll1$.
 As in the local shearing box simulations of \citet{Squire2024rapidstronglymagnetizedaccretion}, the only situation in which we sustain $\beta \ll 1$ in the bulk of the disk for the full duration of our global simulations is when the midplane thermal scale height of the gas is poorly resolved (\figu\ref{fig:pressure}).
 The similarity of our global simulations to shearing box simulations in this respect shows that radial advection of magnetic flux does not appear to generically maintain a $\beta \ll 1$ toroidal field given such a state at larger radii.

 The difference between our global simulations and those of \citet{Hopkins2024OJAp....7E..19H} and \citet{Guo2024arXiv240511711G} remains unclear.
 It may be that the latter are simply not well enough resolved -- this could reconcile the differences -- or it could be that the more complex gas thermodynamics and gas inflow properties including strong asymmetry, warps, and more turbulence in the more realistic global models change the efficiency of maintaining the $\beta \ll 1$ state.
-It is striking that our global simulations maintain $\beta \ll 1$ and $\alpha \gg 1$ for dozens of dynamical times (orbits) in the earlier phase when the accretion rate is increasingly rapidly in time so that the ambient disk conditions are evolving on the timescale that magnetic flux is escaping (\figus~\ref{fig:hist} and \ref{fig:mdot}).
+It is striking that our global simulations maintain $\beta \ll 1$ and $\alpha \gg 1$ for dozens of dynamical times (orbits) in the earlier phase when the accretion rate is increasing rapidly in time so that the ambient disk conditions are evolving on the timescale that magnetic flux is escaping (\figus~\ref{fig:hist} and \ref{fig:mdot}).
 The simulations also maintain $\alpha\gtrsim 1$ somewhat exterior to the circularization radius (but still in the rotationally dominated part of the flow).
-These may be clues regarding conditions under which disks can maintain $\beta \ll 1$.
-More work on understanding this aspect of our simulations and the connection to the related global simulations of \citet{Hopkins2024OJAp....7E..19H, Guo2024arXiv240511711G} is clearly needed.
+These may be clues regarding conditions under which disks can maintain $\beta \ll 1$. \citet{Tomar2026OJAp....960174T} recently repeated this idealized toroidally magnetized disk problem with Lagrangian methods and found that, when the thermal scale height is resolved, their simulations also evolve toward the flux-losing, $\beta\sim1$ state found here.
+This suggests that the transition is not simply a consequence of using a static Eulerian mesh.
+More work on understanding the connection of these idealized problems to the related global simulations of \citet{Hopkins2024OJAp....7E..19H, Guo2024arXiv240511711G} is clearly needed.

 The strong toroidal magnetic field state found in \citet{Squire2024rapidstronglymagnetizedaccretion} and here may naturally explain the efficiency of angular momentum transport $\alpha\sim0.1-0.4$ estimated in dwarf novae and X-ray transient outbursts \citep{King2007MNRAS.376.1740K, Tetarenko2018Natur.554...69T}.
 While the inclusion of other physics can do so as well (e.g., \citealt{Hirose2014ApJ...787....1H, Begelman2015ApJ...809..118B, Scepi2018A&A...620A..49S}), the strong toroidal field disks studied in \citet{Squire2024rapidstronglymagnetizedaccretion} and here appear to produce $\alpha \sim 0.1-0.5$ relatively independent of other aspects of the simulation.